-A mid-probationary formal retention review, a triggered formal retention review, a formal tenure review, and a formal promotion (either to Associate Professor or to Professor) review follow the same format, except regarding whether and how many external evaluators are included (see section 4.3.e below).
+A mid-probationary formal retention review, a triggered formal retention review, a formal tenure review, and a formal promotion (either to Associate Professor or to Professor) review follow the same format, except regarding how many external evaluators are included (see section 4.3.e below).

 a.
-Department Chair responsibilities
+Dean responsibilities

-By April 1, the Department Chair will determine the obligatory RPT reviews for the upcoming academic year and will notify, in writing, the faculty members required to be reviewed.
-The Department Chair will also invite any other tenured and tenure-track faculty members wishing to be formally reviewed for promotion or tenure to submit a letter requesting review to the Department Chair by April 15.
-For each candidate being reviewed, if required, the Department Chair will request nominations from the candidate for external evaluators, and request that the candidate submit the signed waiver/non-waiver form governing the confidentiality of external evaluations.
+By April 1, the Dean will determine the obligatory RPT reviews for the upcoming academic year and will notify, in writing, the faculty members required to be reviewed.
+The Dean will also invite any other tenured and tenure-track faculty members wishing to be formally reviewed for promotion or tenure to submit a letter requesting review to the Dean by April 15.
+For each candidate being reviewed, if required, the Dean will request nominations from the candidate for external evaluators, and request that the candidate submit the signed waiver/non-waiver form governing the confidentiality of external evaluations.

-At least three weeks prior to the convening of the RPT Advisory Committee, and at least two weeks prior to the file closing date, the Department Chair shall invite any interested faculty and staff members in the Department to submit, by the file closing date, signed written recommendations for the file of any candidate they so choose, with specific reasons for each recommendation.
+At least three (3) weeks prior to the convening of the RPT Advisory Committee, and at least two (2) weeks prior to the file closing date, the Dean shall invite any interested faculty and staff members in the College to submit, by the file closing date, signed written recommendations for the file of any candidate they so choose, with specific reasons for each recommendation.

-In the case of a candidate who has a shared appointment, the Department Chair shall notify the administrator of the other unit in writing of the formal review by April 15 and invite the unit to submit a report, which shall include that unit's perspective and recommendation on the RPT action(s) under consideration.
-The shared-appointment unit will submit the report to the Department Chair by October 5.
+In the case of a candidate who has a shared appointment, the Dean shall notify the administrator of the other unit in writing of the formal review by April 15 and invite the unit to submit a report, which shall include that unit's perspective and recommendation on the RPT action(s) under consideration.
+The shared-appointment unit will submit the report to the Dean by October 5.

-The Department Chair will add the shared-appointment unit report to the RPT file and copy to the candidate.
+The Dean will add the shared-appointment unit report to the RPT file and copy to the candidate.
 Within five (5) business days, the candidate may submit a response to the report.

-At least three weeks prior to the closing of the file, the Department Chair shall notify the college's ASUU Student Senator and the Department RPT-SAC(s) of the upcoming review, inform them that their report(s) shall be due by the file closing date, and ensure training for all RPT-SAC members.
-Training shall cover, but need not be limited to, the process for and importance of student input into the RPT process, teaching expectations under the departmental RPT Statement, and a fair and balanced evaluation.
-The Department Chair shall also provide the RPT-SAC(s) with a copy of the University's form for RPT-SAC reports.
-Following training, the Department Chair shall provide the RPT-SAC members with the candidate's relevant teaching-related materials (including at least two different forms of evidence).
+At least three (3) weeks prior to the closing of the file, the Dean (or Associate Dean for Academic Affairs as designee) shall notify the college's ASUU Student Senator and the College RPT-SACs of the upcoming review, inform them that their reports shall be due by the file closing date, and ensure training for all members of the RPT-SACs.
+Training shall cover, but need not be limited to, the process for and importance of student input into the RPT process, teaching expectations under the College RPT Statement, and recognition of unconscious bias.
+The Dean (or Associate Dean for Academic Affairs as designee) shall also provide the RPT-SACs with a copy of the University's form for RPT-SAC reports.
+Following training, the Dean (or Associate Dean for Academic Affairs as designee) shall provide the RPT-SAC members with the candidate's relevant teaching-related materials (including at least two (2) different forms of evidence).
+A College SAC should be asked for a report if the candidate under review taught classes to that group of students or mentored the group of students in an official capacity during the period under review.
+Each participating SAC should base its report only upon the evidence in the file relevant to its respective group.

 b.
-Meeting and Report of Student RPT Advisory Committee (RPT-SAC)
+Meeting and Report of Student RPT Advisory Committees (RPT-SACs)